Does your admissions team struggle to contact new student leads quickly or effectively? If so,...

 The more you and your team know about what the partnership will look like, the more comfortable and confident you will be with the outsourced part of your admissions process.

-Key Questions to Ask When Evaluating Higher Education Contact Center Options
+Key Questions to Ask When Evaluating Higher Ed Contact Center Options

 Now that you know the most important factors to consider when comparing higher ed call centers, you’re likely ready to contact potential vendors.
 But before you take that step and get quotes, it’s key to know the right questions to ask in your conversations.
 After all, you want to invest in a partnership with the right contact center based on your unique needs and challenges.

-When vetting call center options, we recommend you ask these questions during your initial conversations:
+When vetting outsourced admissions call center options, we recommend you ask these questions during your initial conversations:

 In our experience, we find it’s best for admissions leaders like you to speak with and get quotes from 2-3 different vendors to make sure you understand the difference between the partnerships you’re considering.